SamCH93/covid19-misinfo/README.md

 We attempted to reproduce the analyes in this paper at the [SwissRN ReproHack](https://www.reprohack.org/event/16/).
-We had to install some older versions of Python and Pystan, as it doesn't work with newer versions (for example, Pystan >= 3.0 is import as stan and not pystan).
+We had to install some older versions of Python and Pystan, as it doesn't work with newer versions (for example, Pystan >= 3.0 is now imported as stan and not as pystan as in the paper).
 Also there seems to be a problem with pandas, we had to modify the code at 2 places.

-We tried to make a reproducible environment using a Dockercontainer.
+We tried to make a
+reproducible environment using a Dockercontainer.
 When Docker with root rights is installed, the following command executed in a shell in the root directory of the repository should open a jupyter notebook which can be used to reproduce the